Create, Edit, and Convert PowerPoint Presentations with Aspose.Slides for C++

 You can also convert presentations to and from streams and byte arrays.

-Adding animation to presentation elements can make it more interactive and engaging for viewers.
+Adding animations to presentation elements can make slides more interactive and engaging.

 textFrame->set_Text(u"First paragraph \nSecond paragraph \n Third paragraph");

-// Gets the main sequence of the slide.
+// Get the main animation sequence of the slide.

-// Animates shape text by 1st level paragraphs
+// Animate the shape text by first-level paragraphs.

 The C++ code demonstrates how to convert a presentation to JPG images.

-C++ code for converting presentation to JPG with custom scale
+C++ code for converting a presentation to JPG with custom scale

 {

-// Saves the image to disk in JPEG format
+// Save the image to disk in JPEG format.

 }